Tax Reform - Specified Foreign Corporations and Importance for Americans Abroad

 Example C: U.S. person is a single owner of PFIC corporation (75% of the corporation's gross income is "passive" derived from investments).
 This corporation is a CFC but it is not a SFC.
 All corporate income is subject to Subpart F inclusion under old rules as well.
 No changes to PFIC regime.

-The provision is effective for the tax years of foreign corporations beginning after December 31, 2017, therefore this category of taxpayers is not affected by the mandatory income repatriation of previously deferred income.
+The provision is effective for the tax years of foreign corporations beginning after December 31, 2017, therefore this category of taxpayers will be affected by the mandatory income repatriation of previously deferred income the following year beginning January 1, 2018.